I got the COVID-19 vaccine. What can I safely do?

 You can enjoy small gatherings again, but should continue wearing a mask and social distancing in public.

-The U.S. Centers for Disease Control and Prevention says fully vaccinated people can gather maskless with other vaccinated people indoors.
+In the U.S., the Centers for Disease Control and Prevention says fully vaccinated people can gather maskless with other vaccinated people indoors.
 It also says you can meet with unvaccinated people from one household at a time, if those people are considered at low risk of severe COVID-19.
+In other countries, the guidance may vary.

 In public, the CDC recommends that vaccinated people continue wearing masks, avoid large gatherings and stay apart from others.